BSc in Computer Science and Mathematics within the Natural Sciences programme (CFG0): 2024-2025

 In the first year you will study essential core components of mathematics and computer science, giving you a rigorous foundation for future years.
 Subsequently, you will have the opportunity to tailor your mathematics and computer science options so that you graduate with a balance of theoretical and practical skills that reflect your interests while the requirement to take Capstone credits will give your degree depth.

 The current course structure is shown in the table below that consists of modules which must be studied in the appropriate year - click on the module code for the current module content.
 In Year 1 students are able to take 20 credits from any Group 1, 2 or 3 subject (see for a description of the Group subjects.)
 After Year 1, students focus solely on studying Computer Science and Mathematics.
 If students don't wish to take a particular module or include a third subject then it may be possible take up the option of the more flexible "BSc in Natural Sciences degree.
 The subjects in which modules have been taken successfully in the final two years are as follows: Computer Science and Mathematics".
-As the rules below permit, students may take up to 80 credits in one subject and no less than 40 credits in the other subject and always take precisely 120 credits in one year.
+As the rules in each year permit, students may take up to 80 credits in one subject and no less than 40 credits in the other subject and always take precisely 120 credits in one year.
 UCAS applicants are invited to use the app to discover the key modules to self-build a degree

 Year 1